smallnest/rpcx/README.md

 So I created rpcx and expect it could become a RPC framework like Dubbo.

 The similar project is [go-micro](https://github.com/micro/go-micro).
-I don't learn it more and  it looks using HTTP as transport.
-It is not what my want.

 ## What's RPC